 Name Value

-Configuration name onfiguration name This is not used in the user interface.
-The user who contiguration has the option of assigning a name that is comprehensible for the user in order to be able find this configuration more easily later on, and to be able to use it again in other configurations.
+Configuration name This is not used in the user interface.
+The user who creates a configuration has the option of assigning a name that is comprehensible for the user in order to be able to find this configuration more easily later on, and to be able to use it again in other configurations.

 Script for window title Only for use in the Knowledge Builder.
-If an ol example, opened by double-clicking in the ob window with the properties of this object open of this window can be determined using a scrip le-clicking in the object list, a of this object opens.
-The title
+If an object is, for example, opened by double-clicking in the object list, a window with the properties of this object opens.
+The title of this window can be determined using a script.

 Details Knowledge and Skills

 Personal information Professions

 Personal information Professions

-Name E Person A ▶ is employee of
+Name Person A ▶ is employee of

-e-mail auser1@iv.com knows about  🗮 Object A
+e-mail 🗮 user1@iv.com knows about  🗮 Object A

 Add attribute knows about  🗮 Object B

-knows about Bobject C
+knows about  🗮 Object C

 Add relation

-×
+~